jarmokivekas/tuamk-thesis/doc/main.md

 $$ resolution \text{ [Hz]} = \cfrac{samplerate \text{ [Hz]}}{FFT size} $$.

-That is to say, by capturing a narrower band of the spectrum, it is possible achieve more granular frequency resolution with the same amount of computation.
+That is to say, by capturing a narrower band of the spectrum, it is possible to achieve more granular frequency resolution with the same amount of computation.

 Increasing the number of bins in an FFT increases the amount of computation required.
 It is possible to save the raw I/Q samples to disk, and compute the large FFTs in a post-processing step where real-time computation is not required.
-In this case, a likely bottleneck will be storage space.
+In this case, a likely bottleneck will be the amount storage space.
 The lowest sample rate supported by `uhd_rx_cfile` is approximately 0.2 MPSP, which will produce close to 0.8 MB of data per second when using 16-bit samples.
 The maximum sample rate 25 MSPS produces 100 MB data per second.